madhavakatakam/Weather-Forecast-Application-using-OpenMeteo-in-Javascript/README.md

 Toggle button updates its label dynamically.

 extreme Heat Alert:
-Displays a JS alert message when current temperature exceeds 40 °C (Celsius only).
+Displays a message on UI when current temperature exceeds 40 °C (Celsius only).

 Persistent Recent Searches:
 Recently searched cities are saved in localStorage.